 - Check whether the board is clean and if so, let it dry.
 If it is not clean, go back to step 2.

 My go-to flux remover is MG Chemicals 413B Heavy Duty Flux Remover.
 It works on a wide range of flux types.
-Be careful where you apply it though, it is aggressive on plastics and can damage then.
-It is best to only use it on the solder (bottom) side of the board, or on the component side if the components do not contain plastics.
+Be careful where you apply it though, it is aggressive on plastics and can damage them.
+It is best to only use it on the solder (bottom) side of the board, or on the component side if the components do not contain plastic parts.